 Directors and Executive Officers Age Position/Title

 Jingbo Wang 47 Co-founder, Chairwoman and chief executive officer

 Zhe Yin 45 Co-founder, director and chief executive officer of Gopher Asset Management

 Chia-Yue Chang 59 Director

-Neil Nanpeng Shen 50 Director
+Neil Nanpeng Shen 52 Director

 Boquan He 59 Independent director

 May Yihong Wu 52 Independent director

-Tze-Kaing Yang 63 Independent director
+Tze-Kaing Yang 65 Independent director

 Jinbo Yao 43 Independent director

 Zhiwu Chen 57 Independent director

-Yi Zhao 46 President
+Yi Zhao 47 President

+Qing Pan 45 Chief financial officer (from November 2019 to date)

-Shang Yan Chuang 37 Chief financial officer
+Shang Yan Chuang 38 Chief financial officer (until November 2019)

 Yang Gao 40 Chief operating officer

-Ms. Jingbo Wang is our co-founder and has been our Chairwoman of the board of directors and chief executive officer since our inception.
-Ms. Wang has been listed by Forbes as a "China Top 100 Businesswomen" and "China Best Listed-Company Female CEOs" in 2017, recognized as "Outstanding Leader of the Year" by Wealth APAC, and awarded "2018 International Women's Entrepreneurial Challenge Award" by IWEC Foundation.
-Ms. Wang has over twenty years of experience in the wealth and asset management industries.
+Ms. Jingbo Wang is our co-founder and has been our Chairwoman of board of directors and chief executive officer since our inception.
+She won Top 30 Most Influential Business Woman in China award in 2019 by ICEO.
+In 2017, Ms. Wang was listed on Forbes' China Top 100 Businesswomen and China Best Listed-Company Female CEOs.
+In 2018, she was recognized as an Outstanding Leader of the Year by Wealth APAC, and received International Women's Entrepreneurial Challenge Award from IWEC Foundation.
+Ms. Wang has over twenty years of experience in wealth management and asset management industries.
 Prior to co-founding our company, from May 2000 to September 2005, Ms. Wang worked in several departments and affiliates of Xiangcai Securities, a securities firm in China.
-Ms. Wang served as the head of the private banking department at Xiangcai Securities from August 2003 to September 2005, where she established the securities firm's wealth management business.
-Prior to that, she worked as a deputy head of ABN AMRO Xiangcai Fund Management, a joint venture fund management company, from February 2002 to August 2003, and the head of the asset management department at Xiangcai Securities from May 2000 to February 2002.
-Ms. Wang was the financial controller and general manager for the settlement center of Chengpu Group from September 1994 to December 1999.
+Ms. Wang served as head of private banking department at Xiangcai Securities from August 2003 to September 2005, where she established the securities firm's wealth management business.
+Prior to that, she worked as deputy head of ABN AMRO Xiangcai Fund Management, a joint venture fund management company, from February 2002 to August 2003, and head of asset management department at Xiangcai Securities from May 2000 to February 2002.
+Ms. Wang was financial controller and general manager for the settlement center of Chengpu Group from September 1994 to December 1999.
 Ms. Wang received her master's degree in management and her bachelor's degree in economics from Sichuan University in China.
-Ms. Wang also graduated from the Global CEO Program of China Europe International Business School in 2009.
-Since 2016, she has been studying in the Hupan University, a non-profit business school co-founded by nine well-known Chinese entrepreneurs and scholars, with Jack Ma, Chairman of Alibaba Group (NYSE: BABA), as the first and current principal.
+Ms. Wang also graduated from Global CEO Program of China Europe International Business School in 2009.
+Since 2016, she has been studying in Hupan University, a non-profit business school co-founded by nine well-known Chinese entrepreneurs and scholars, with Jack Ma, Chairman of Alibaba Group (NYSE: BABA), as the first and current principal.

 Mr. Zhe Yin is our co-founder and has been our director since our inception.
-He is also the chief executive officer of Gopher Asset Management.
-Mr. Yin has over 15 years of experience in the wealth and asset management industries.
-Mr. Yin is Co-Chairman of China's Fund of Funds Association, and has been named as one of the "Top 20 Chinese Private Equity Investor 2018" by CV Info, as well as "Top 10 Market Leaders in Chinese Fund of Fund Industry" by FOF Weekly.
+He is also chief executive officer of Gopher Asset Management.
+Mr. Yin has over 16 years of experience in wealth management and asset management industries.
+Mr. Yin is Co-Chairman of China's Fund of Funds Association, and has been named as one of the Top 30 Chinese Private Equity Investor 2018 by CV Info, one of the Top 50 Chinese Influential PE Investors by CVCRI, as well as "Top 10 Market Leaders in Chinese Fund of Fund Industry" by FOF Weekly.
 Prior to co-founding our company, Mr. Yin was the deputy general manager of the wealth management department at Xiangcai Securities from November 2003 to September 2005.
 Prior to that, he worked at Bank of Communications of China from July 1997 to November 2003.
 Mr. Yin received his bachelor's degree in economics from Shanghai University of Finance and Economics in 1997, and graduated with an Executive MBA degree from China Europe International Business School in 2010.